Animal Ambassadors

 Big Brown Bat

-In the summer of 2021, Bruiser was found as an orphaned infant by a kind-hearted rescuer, who used gloves to safely contain the furless pup.
+In the summer of 2021, Bruiser was found as an orphaned infant by a kind-hearted rescuer who used gloves to safely contain the furless pup.
 He was brought into care and raised with several other young Big Browns that year, but for some reason his arms and fingers never grew out long enough for his wings to sustain flight.
-Despite much flight practice over many months after he was full grown, our vets realized he was never going to make it out in the wild and kept him on as a bat ambassador.
-Despite their long lives, BBBs appear to be declining in numbers around southern California, so now Bruiser can help advocate for his species.
+Despite much flight practice over many months after he was full grown, our vets realized he was never going to be eligible for release and kept him on as a bat ambassador.
+Despite their long lives, Big Brown Bats appear to be declining in numbers around Southern California.
+As an ambassador, Bruiser can now help advocate for his species.

 Casper